andrewblackmon/culture/recruiting-and-career-development.md

 * Sourcing candidates from diverse schools and backgrounds
 * Limiting information about the candidate when reviewing resumes
 * Making hiring decisions based on facts and articulating specific reasons for passing on candidates
-* Not sharing our feelings about candidates we’ve interviewed until after everyone has had a chance to interview them
+* Not sharing our opinions about candidates we’ve interviewed until after everyone has had a chance to interview them

 **Career Development**